josh-collinsworth/joco-sveltekit/src/lib/content/posts/man-cereal.md

 They aren't really _for men_, as much as they are for people who fear being perceived as _not_ a man.

 "Man Cereal" is, in deliberate subtext, "Not For Girls Cereal."
+(If you doubt this, go read that tagline again.)

 Because implicitly, the alternative to being a man is obviously _worse_.